scapaf64-prog/my-python-games/README.md

 * **Me** - *Initial work*

-I am new to Python but ChatGPT help me to create short and addictive games.
+New to Python, but ChatGPT help me to create short and addictive games.

-Easy control with ARROW-KEY's, SPACE for shooting or drop down in Tetris..
+Easy control with ARROW-KEY's, SPACE for shooting or drop down in Tetris.

 Press ESC at any time to exit.

 Shooter's are always heavy action.

+I'm a little proud of the "slot-like" score display in Tetris.  ( thank you ChatGPT :)

 The games are intentionally designed so that they can be played virtually endlessly.

-mp4-files:   short videos.
+mp4-files:   `short videos`.

-jpg-files:   screenshots.
+jpg-files:   `screenshots`.